nighotY/hackernewsAPI_wordcloud_generator/README.md

 ### Installations

 **Prerequisites:**
-To run this project requires an installation of Python 3 on your device(preferably the latest release)
+To run this project on your machine requires an installation of Python 3 on your device(preferably the latest release)

 If you already have Python 3 installed on your device,